devituz/devit-laravel/README.md

 ```

 ### 2. Set Permissions
-Give execute permissions to the devit-linux.sh or devit-macos.sh script so it can be run.
+Give execute permissions to the devit-linux.sh, .\devit-windows.ps1, devit-macos.sh script so it can be run.
 This step ensures the script is executable:

 Linux
 ```bash